markround/nkp-cluster-cleaner/docs/nkp.md

 ### Default rules

 The default rules provided exclude the `default` namespace and any cluster with `-prod-` in the name.
+It will also require an `owner` label to be set on each cluster.

 To change this, set the `app.config` key when deploying the application, e.g.

 ```yaml
 app: